Arpita-deb/Books-Database-Normalization/README.md

 When we're using spreadsheets, data is stored in a single space on the computer.
 As entries into that spreadsheet increases, the chances of data replication also increases.
 This repetition of data may result in:
 * Making relations/tables very large.
-* Difficulty maintaining and updating data as it invloves searching many records in a table.
+* Difficulty maintaining and updating data as it involves searching many records in a table.
-* Wastage and poor utilization of disk space.
+* Poor utilization of disk space.
 * Increased likelihood of errors and inconsistencies.

 To handle these problems, we need to get rid of the replicated data and create tables that are smaller, simpler, well - structured and easy to search/update/delete.
 This is where we need to normalize a database by either creating a new database design (synthesis) or improving an existing database design (decomposition).